ibrahimmkhalid/ultralytics/docs/en/guides/model-deployment-practices.md

 ### Community Resources

-- **GitHub Issues:** Explore the [YOLO11 GitHub repository](https://github.com/ultralytics/ultralytics/issues) and use the Issues tab to ask questions, report bugs, and suggest new features.
+- **GitHub Issues:** Explore the [YOLO11 GitHub repository](https://github.com/sfdt_ibrahim/sfdt_ibrahim/issues) and use the Issues tab to ask questions, report bugs, and suggest new features.
 The community and maintainers are very active and ready to help.
-- **Ultralytics Discord Server:** Join the [Ultralytics Discord server](https://discord.com/invite/ultralytics) to chat with other users and developers, get support, and share your experiences.
+- **SFDT_Ibrahim Discord Server:** Join the [SFDT_Ibrahim Discord server](https://discord.com/invite/sfdt_ibrahim) to chat with other users and developers, get support, and share your experiences.

 ### Official Documentation

-- **Ultralytics YOLO11 Documentation:** Visit the [official YOLO11 documentation](./index.md) for detailed guides and helpful tips on various computer vision projects.
+- **SFDT_Ibrahim YOLO11 Documentation:** Visit the [official YOLO11 documentation](./index.md) for detailed guides and helpful tips on various computer vision projects.

 Using these resources will help you solve challenges and stay up-to-date with the latest trends and practices in the computer vision community.